mlooft/multi-step-form/readme.txt

 * New, more stable core
 * More translations
 * Media block
-* Embed shotcode in paragraph
+* Embed shortcode in paragraph
 * Form upload bugfix

 = 1.4.1 =